 - tokenization (for PCI)

-Field-level protections are safer because even if there is a breach based on an access to a given column decryption key, the other columns may still have their own protection applied.
+Differential masking functions applied to different classes of data mean multiple ways to harden data in a single record.
+Field (column)-level protections are also safer because even if there is a breach based on access to a given column decryption key, for example, the other columns may still have their own protection applied.
 Contrast that to a single password opening access to everything in the database, table, file, or volume.

 Field-level protection is inherently efficient; i.e., you apply protections surgically to selected rows and columns rather than in bulk.
 Where the data are large, FieldShield uses the advanced data movement algorithms and resource exploitation techniques for which its parent IRI CoSort (big data transformation and reporting) product is famous.